Professional development programme — tailored coaching

 for Senior Engineers

-A focused programme for engineers moving into staff-level scope — where impact is delivered through people, teams, and decisions, not just code.
+A focused programme for engineers at staff-level scope — where impact is delivered through people, teams, and decisions, not just code.

 Format 1-on-1 coaching